 Royal College of Surgeons

-Chef Kevin Thornton's culinary genius is to take new French cuisine and give it a theatrical, Irish once-over: the result is a...
+Chef Kevin Thornton's culinary genius is to take new French cuisine and give it a theatrical, Irish revamp: the result is a wonderful...

 Fusiliers' Arch information

-The main entrance to the green today is beneath Fusiliers’ Arch, at the top of Grafton St. Modelled to look like a smaller version of the Arch of Titus in Rome, the arch commemorates the 212 soldiers of the Royal Dublin Fusiliers who were killed fighting for the British in the Boer War (1899–1902).
+The main entrance to St Stephen's Green is beneath Fusiliers’ Arch, at the top of Grafton St. Modelled to look like a smaller version of the Arch of Titus in Rome, the arch commemorates the 212 soldiers of the Royal Dublin Fusiliers who were killed fighting for the British in the Boer War (1899–1902).